LED power from a 1.5 volt battery

 Send

-Watch the video: Joule Thief Lighting LED with AA battery Voltage booster LED torch from AA battery with joule thief (May 2024).
+Watch the video: Joule Thief Lighting LED with AA battery Voltage booster LED torch from AA battery with joule thief (December 2024).